Hypertension

 Devices and physical interventions

-Percutaneous catheter-based radiofrequency ablation of the sympathetic nerves in the renal artery is used in Europe and Australia for resistant hypertension.
-Several industry-funded sham-controlled studies with different patient populations (eg, those with untreated hypertension [14], treated hypertension [15], or resistant hypertension [16]) have demonstrated statistically and/or clinically significant reductions in systolic blood pressure.
+Renal artery sympathetic nerve ablation, using percutaneous catheter-based radiofrequency devices, should be considered experimental and used only in centers with extensive experience.
+Such devices are used in Europe and Australia for resistant hypertension.
+Several industry-funded sham-controlled studies with different patient populations (eg, untreated hypertension [15], treated hypertension [16], or resistant hypertension [17]) have demonstrated statistically and/or clinically significant reductions in systolic blood pressure.
 However, whether these devices reduce major cardiovascular events remains uncertain.
-Thus, sympathetic ablation should be considered experimental and used only in centers with extensive experience.

-A physical intervention to lower blood pressure involves stimulating the carotid baroreceptor with a device surgically implanted around the carotid body.
-A battery attached to the device, much like a pacemaker, is designed to stimulate the baroreceptor and, in a dose-dependent manner, lower blood pressure.
-Long-term follow-up of patients with resistant hypertension who were included in earlier pivotal trials suggests that baroreflex activation therapy maintained its efficacy for persistent reduction of office BP without major safety issues (17).
-However, the 2017 American College of Cardiology/American Heart Association guidelines concluded that studies have not provided sufficient evidence to recommend the use of these devices in managing resistant hypertension (18).
+Baroreflex activation therapy has been proposed for management of resistant hypertension, but studies have not provided sufficient evidence to recommend the use of these devices (4).
+The therapy employs a battery-powered device surgically implanted around the carotid body to stimulate the baroreceptor and, in a dose-dependent manner, lower blood pressure.
+In one long-term follow-up study of patients with resistant hypertension who were included in earlier pivotal trials, baroreflex activation therapy maintained its efficacy for persistent reduction of office BP without major safety issues (18).

 Treatment references